-- (a) "Serious crime" defined. - - (1) In this section, "serious crime" means a crime that reflects adversely on an individual's honesty, trustworthiness, or fitness to perform the duties of a personal representative. - (2) "Serious crime" includes fraud, extortion, embezzlement, forgery, perjury, and theft. - (b) In general. -- Subject to § 5-104 of this subtitle, the register or court may grant letters to: - (1) A trust company; - (2) Any other corporation authorized by law to be a personal representative; or - (3) Subject to subsection (c) of this section, any individual. - (c) Persons excluded. -- Letters may not be granted to a person who, at the time a determination of priority is made, has filed with the register a declaration in writing that the person renounces the right to administer or is: - (1) Under the age of 18 years; - (2) Mentally incompetent; - (3) Convicted of a serious crime, unless the person shows good cause for the granting of letters; - (4) Not a citizen of the United States unless the person is a permanent resident of the United States and is: - (i) The spouse of the decedent; - (ii) An ancestor of the decedent: - (iii) A descendant of the decedent; or - (iv) A sibling of the decedent; - (5) A full-time judge of a court established under the laws of Maryland or the United States including, a judge of an orphans' or probate court, or a clerk of court, or a register, unless the person is the surviving spouse or is related to the decedent within the third degree; or - (6) A nonresident of the State, unless there shall be on file with the register an irrevocable designation by the nonresident of an appropriate person who resides in the State on whom service of process may be made in the same manner and with the effect as if it were served personally in the State on the nonresident."

-2.2 Select Issues Concerning Appointment

-The statutory order to the right to letters is stated in mandatory terms ("... the court and register shall ...").
-From time to time, the Section Council of the Maryland State Bar Association has recommended changing this to non-mandatory.
-(The so-called "Grace Connelly Bill" after the Register of Wills/Orphans' Court Judge in Baltimore County).
-Such a change would permit the

-Orphans' Court to appoint out of order when it appears that a strict application of the statutory order would be imprudent.
-This proposed legislation has never been enacted.
-See, however, Preston Phillips v.
-Lynn Krause, personal representative (Md.
-Ct.
-Spc.
-Appeals, May 20, 2002) (unreported) (If the Court has reason to remove a person as personal representative it can not appoint the person in the first place.")

-Section 5-104 characterizes each person in each category of priority as a "class."
-The Court of Appeals has held that the Orphans' Court, within its sound discretion, may appoint one member of an equally entitled class to the exclusion of others in the same class.
-Kuenne v.
-Loffler, 266 Md.
-468, 295 A.2d 219 (1972) (one sister appointed with a second sister petitioning to become a joint personal representative.
-The second sister's petition was denied.)
-Est. & Trusts § 5-106, however, states that all personal representatives named in the will are entitled to probate.

-Est. & Trusts § 5-104(2) effectively elevates a personal representative named "in accordance with a power conferred in a will" to be treated as named by the testator.
-An example of this would be when a personal representative has the authority in the will to name his or her successor.
-Such a nominated personal representative is treated as if named in the will for § 5-106 purposes.

-A guardian of a person entitled to serve as personal representative cannot serve in their stead.
-Courtney v.
-Lawson, 97 Md.
-App.
-471, 631 A.2d 102 (1993) (mother of minor child of decedent not entitled to letters).
+(a) "Serious crime" defined. -

+(1) In this section, "serious crime" means a crime that reflects adversely on an individual's honesty, trustworthiness, or fitness to perform the duties of a personal representative.

+(2) "Serious crime" includes fraud, extortion, embezzlement, forgery, perjury, and theft.

+(b) In general. -- Subject to § 5-104 of this subtitle, the register or court may grant letters to:

+(1) A trust company;

+(2) Any other corporation authorized by law to be a personal representative; or

+(3) Subject to subsection (c) of this section, any individual.

+(c) Persons excluded. -- Letters may not be granted to a person who, at the time a determination of priority is made, has filed with the register a declaration in writing that the person renounces the right to administer or is:

+- (1) Under the age of 18 years; - (2) Mentally incompetent;

+(3) Convicted of a serious crime, unless the person shows good cause for the granting of letters;

+(4) Not a citizen of the United States unless the person is a permanent resident of the United States and is:

+- (i) The spouse of the decedent;

+- (ii) An ancestor of the decedent;

+- (iii) A descendant of the decedent; or

+- (iv) A sibling of the decedent;

+(5) A full-time judge of a court established under the laws of Maryland or the United States including, a judge of an orphans' or probate court, or a clerk of court, or a register, unless the person is the surviving spouse or is related to the decedent within the third degree; or

+(6) A nonresident of the State, unless there shall be on file with the register an irrevocable designation by the nonresident of an appropriate person who resides in the State on whom service of process may be made in the same manner and with the effect as if it were served personally in the State on the nonresident.

+2.2.1 Restrictions on Letters

+Someone convicted of a "serious crime" is not entitled to letters unless the person shows good cause for the granting of letters.
+"Serious crime" is defined as one that reflects badly on one's trustworthiness such as fraud, extortion, theft and similar crimes.
+Defining what constitutes a serious crime was added to the statute in 2004 thereby effectively reversing the decision in LaGrange v.
+Hinton, 91 Md.App.
+294 (1992) where a sister removed her brother, who was the named personal representative in their mother's will, on the basis of a conviction for a consensual sexual act that was then a crime.
+In that case, the court equated "serious crime" to any crime for which one would be entitled to a trial by jury regardless of whether it involved dishonesty.
+The statute now focuses on whether the crime is of a character demonstrating that the person may defraud the estate.

+A person is entitled to letters as long as he or she is not "mentally incompetent."
+The degree of competency is that "sufficient for the execution of a valid deed or contract."
+Mobley v.
+Mobley, 149 Md.
+401 (1926).
+In Mobley, a brother of an unmarried and childless decedent qualified as the personal representative although he was paralyzed, bedridden and unable to physically write: "All argue (however) that his mind was clear and his mental processes remained intelligent."
+The Mobley court also held that it is permitted for a personal representative to delegate some tasks to an agent as long as the personal representative uses reasonable diligence in selecting the agent and in supervising the agent's conduct.
+See, Bastian v.
+Laffin, 54 Md.App.
+703 (1983).